owncast/owncast.github.io/content/docs/codecs.md

 ### Raspberry Pi

+**Note:** The most recent version of the Raspberry Pi OS has a bug with the OpenMax codec.
+Use the previous version of the OS [by downloading it](https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-full.zip), unzipping it, and using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to save it to your SD card for installation.

-If you have a recent Raspberry Pi and using the [Raspberry Pi OS](https://www.raspberrypi.org/documentation/installation/noobs.md) operating system it's actually quite easy to get Owncast running in a hardware accelerated fashion.
+Using that version of the Raspberry Pi operating system it's actually quite easy to get Owncast running in a hardware accelerated fashion.
 Raspberry Pi OS includes support for [OpenMax](#openmax) (OMX) out of the box and includes a version of `ffmpeg` that is built to support it.

 However, this seems to only be true for 32 bit operating systems on a Raspberry Pi, as [omx seems to be deprecated under 64 bit environments](https://github.com/raspberrypi/firmware/issues/1366#issuecomment-612902082).